2022 Sound Map?

 serious negative effect on wildlife by causing constant stress.

 - Mandatory switch off times: 7am – 11am Monday – Thursday.
 To allow a mental break for our participants as well as the beautiful silence of the Tankwa desert we require you to switch all amplified sound during these times.
 Live music, silent discos, choirs, whistling, humming, harpsichords, string quartets and Radio Free Tankwa at a low volume are encouraged.
-This year we are experimenting with switch off period daily.
+This includes generators.

-- Every sound rig must send their sound officer to be part of at least 2 sound meetings before the event.
+- Every sound rig must send their sound officer to be part of at least 1 sound meeting before the event.
 These meeting will involve collaboration on schedules,

 placement, orientation, Silent and Artwork burns.
 The meetings are designed to ensure all rigs get to enjoy the best exposure and share the space to the best effect.